juliancoronado/juliancoronado/README.md

 ### Hi there 👋

-🔭 I’m currently working on an Android app!
+🔭 I've just published my first Android app!
+It's open source so you can find it [here](https://github.com/juliancoronado/MinimalBitcoinWidget)!

-📫 You can reach me @ julian.c28@gmail.com
+📫 And you can reach me @ julian.c28@gmail.com or by visiting my [personal website](https://jcoronado.dev)!

 😄 Pronouns: he/him/his

+🖥 Thanks for checking out my GitHub page!